 General Assembly (GA) offers hundreds of programming choices over the five days of GA.

-The Unitarian Universalist Association (UUA) President, in consultation with the General Assembly Planning Committee, invites a distinguished guest each year to address the General Assembly as the Ware Lecturer.
+The Unitarian Universalist Association (UUA) President, in consultation with General Assembly Planners, invites a distinguished guest each year to address the General Assembly as the Ware Lecturer.

 Service of the Living Tradition

 The Ministries and Faith Development Staff Group invites you to join us at this service where we honor fellowshipped and credentialed religious leaders, remember those who have died, recognize those who have completed active service, and welcome those who have received fellowship or credentialed status in the past year.
 The service includes a collection to benefit the Living Tradition Fund, which provide scholarships, debt reduction grants, and financial assistance in times of need to seminarians, ministers, religious professionals, other congregational staff, and retired ministers and their loved ones.
 More about the Service of the Living Tradition

 Join us for the largest annual gathering of UUs joining in worship.
 Members of the public are welcome to watch via livestream.
 More about the Sunday Morning Worship

 General Assembly will begin with a procession of banners from hundreds of Unitarian Universalist (UU) congregations and organizations.